 Germany, France in push for 'fiscal union' to save euro

-German Chancellor Angela Merkel kicked off a key week of talks on saving the euro by laying out a vision Friday for European "fiscal union", as French and British leaders met ahead of a pivotal EU summit.
+German Chancellor Angela Merkel kicked off a crunch week of talks on saving the euro by laying out a vision Friday for "fiscal union" in Europe, ahead of a pivotal summit of EU leaders.

 "Anyone who had said a few months ago that we, at the end of 2011, would be taking very serious and concrete steps toward a European stability union, a European fiscal union, toward introducing (budgetary) intervention in Europe would have been considered crazy," she said.

-But despite the more sanguine atmosphere, one analyst warned of the dangers of failure.
+But despite a sense of optimism, one analyst warned of the dangers of failure.

 "The main players are in overdrive to come up with a comprehensive strategy to address the long-term issues," said Juergen Michels from Citibank.

-"Market pressure is growing, and the risk of another half-baked deal would likely be more detrimental for confidence, which would have a negative impact on economic activity," he said.
+"Market pressure is growing, and the risk of another half-baked deal would likely be more detrimental for confidence, which would have a negative impact on economic activity."

-Many European partners want to see the European Central Bank step in to buy up the bonds of distressed eurozone nations as central banks in Britain or the United States do, effectively acting as the lender of last resort.
+Traders want to see more decisive action by the European Central Bank, stepping in to buy up the bonds of distressed eurozone nations and effectively acting as the lender of last resort as in Britain or the United States.

-A front-page story in Friday's Sueddeutsche Zeitung suggested that Merkel might be softening her rejection of this role for the ECB in return for stricter fiscal discipline.
+A front-page story in Friday's Sueddeutsche Zeitung suggested Merkel might be softening her position on the ECB's role in return for stricter fiscal discipline.

-She also reiterated that eurobonds, a pooling of the debt of eurozone nations, was not the solution now, saying anyone who thought so "had not understood the nature of the crisis".
+She also reiterated that eurobonds, a pooling of the debt of eurozone nations, was not the solution, saying anyone who believed that to be the case "had not understood the nature of the crisis."